kyguy/kafka-summit-2021/template.md

 Events:                                   <none>
 ```

+**WAIT** Let's wait for the optimization proposal to be ready.

-If all looks good, we can execute the rebalance based on that proposal, by annotating the `KafkaRebalance` resource like this:
+Once the proposal is ready and looks good, we can execute the rebalance based on that proposal, by annotating the `KafkaRebalance` resource like this:

 ```
 kubectl annotate kafkarebalance my-rebalance strimzi.io/rebalance=approve